 Pros of a 5-year contract

-As with 3-year contracts, many MSPs offer competitive pricing for customers to agree to a 5-year contract.
-The KR Group offers a 25% reduced price for MSP customers in 5-year contracts.
+As with 3-year contracts, many MSPs offer competitive pricing for customers to agree to a 5-year contract, including discounted labor for IT projects outside of your contract.

 Cons of a 5-year contract

-If you decide the problems are worth leaving your contract prematurely, you’ll have to pay out more than if you had the same experience in a shorter contract.
+And for you to leave your contract prematurely, you’ll have to pay out the remainder of the contract.
+That will cost you more than if you made the decision at the same point in a shorter contract.

 At the end of the day, the service length you decide is right for you depends on what you’re comfortable with.

-If you’re willing to make a longer commitment for the most savings, a 5-year contract provides the best value.
+If you want to make the longest possible commitment and are comfortable talking to the MSP about possible risks, a 5-year contract provides the best value.

-If you’re unsure about agreeing to a managed IT services contract and/or an MSP, a 1-year contract can serve as an extended trial period to allow you to test and see if it’ll meet your needs.
+However, if you have reservations about managed IT services or your future provider a 1-year contract can serve as an extended trial period to allow you to test and see if it’ll meet your needs.

 - Are you a growing business?
 If so, how soon do you expect to outgrow your MSP?

-How you answer these questions will likely guide you on determining if a 1-, 3-, or 5-year contract is the best fit for you.
+Your answers to these questions will guide you on determining if a 1-, 3-, or 5-year contract is the best fit for you.